Menu Close

 The project is based at the Institute for the History and Philosophy of Science and Technology (IHPST).
-Its approach is founded in disciplines including the History and Philosophy of Science (HPS), Science and Technology Studies (STS), and History of Health.
-It seeks to facilitate, and to learn from a variety of perspectives, from museology to Indigenous knowledge.
-The project is interdisciplinary, seeking to foster communication across university disciplines, between researchers and artists, and between the University of Toronto and other communities.
+Its approach is founded in disciplines including the History and Philosophy of Science (HPS), Science and Technology Studies (STS), History of Health, and Museology.
+It seeks both to celebrate local contributions as well as to explore their complexities, such as the entanglements between university research and colonial expansion.
+The project is interdisciplinary, aiming to foster communication across university disciplines, between researchers and artists, and between the University of Toronto and other communities.

 A networked collection, a collaborative museum

-The University of Toronto collection employs a networked approach like similar projects around the world.
+The University of Toronto collection employs a networked approach similar to other university-based projects around the world.
 This means that, while the collection does have a main storage and cataloguing space, much of the material is located in individual departmental and faculty-level storage areas.

-This approach reflects, in part, the collaborative approach taken by the project; many individual subcollections are managed by departmental librarians or senior faculty members.
+This approach reflects, in part, the collaborative orientation of the project; many individual subcollections are managed by departmental librarians or senior faculty members.
 It is also the result of the limited space at a busy downtown campus.
 The development of online cataloguing software has made it easier to track and organize collections across multiple locations.

 The project maintains a primary exhibition area is on the third floor of the Victoria College building (91 Charles Street West), where a part of the collection is on display.
-New exhibits and themes are featured every year or two.
-The current exhibit, entitled “Vitreous Worlds”, explores the use of glass in scientific research.
-The exhibit is open during regular building hours.
+New exhibits and themes are typically featured every year or two, though the space is currently undergoing a renovation and the exhibit is incomplete.

-The project also undertakes smaller exhibit projects and displays across the University of Toronto, often in collaboration with local students and artists involved in science research and outreach.
-Over the past decade, a valuable collaboration has developed between the Institute for the History and Philosophy of Science and Technology (IHPST), the Master of Museum Studies Program (MMSt) program at the Faculty of Information Studies, and the Material Culture program at Victoria College.
+The collection also undertakes smaller exhibit projects across University of Toronto campus.
+These are often in collaboration with local students and artists involved in science research and outreach.
+Over the past decade, a valuable collaboration has developed between the IHPST, the Master of Museum Studies Program (MMSt) program at the Faculty of Information Studies, and the Material Culture program at Victoria College.

 History